(1135 words, part 2 of 7)

 Inevitably those upset raise the spectre of disrespecting veterans.
 Those who say veterans fought for “freedoms” need to consider that one of the freedoms they allegedly fought for is freedom of expression.
 One major example of this is the choice of whether to recite a nationalistic pledge with one’s peers.
 Or to burn a flag.

 But most of all, I don’t have particular “allegiance” to the political project that is the United States, because I’m not proud of it in its current form.
 I *am* proud of my peers, the workers of the U.S. But as a political entity, this country is fairly trashy!
 It has the worst worker and consumer protections in the rich world; we have the largest wealth inequality and the poverty levels that are rising fastest; we have the largest per-capita imprisoned population.
-Since so much goes to our military, we get the least human services per dollar paid to taxes perhaps in the entire world.
+Since so much goes to our military, we get the least human services per-tax-dollar-paid in perhaps the entire world.
 We refuse to officially acknowledge the genocide our ancestors did to natives here.
 Even liberal hero Barack Obama, when he visited Hiroshima, refused to apologize to its residents for our forefathers’ bombing of its civilians.
 We have a long history of subjugating other countries for their land and resources, and in our own lifetimes, our country has spent billions if not trillions destabilizing democracies around the world.

 We are the largest anti-democracy force that has existed in the history of the world, and among historians, that’s not a debate.

 We don’t have a democracy here, either; we have a dictatorship of capital.
 Remember the “let them eat cake” line that the French ruling class allegedly said before the revolution?
 That’s happening here: we are “free” to do most anything we wish, but because wealth has been siphoned upwards for 50 years now, and nearly all actions are constrained by material resources, we don’t have the actual ability to do much of anything.
-In “live free or die”—the motto of the state where I live (NH)—the unstated emphasis is on “die.”
+In “live free or die”—the motto of the state where I live, New Hampshire—the unstated emphasis is on “die.”

 Most of us can’t afford to take even two days off work to demonstrate our grievances, while it’s normal in other rich nations to have six weeks of vacation and their economies keep puttering along.
 Is their economy working for them?
 Sounds like it.
 On the contrary, it feels like we are working for our economy.
-And what is the “economy” (GDP, stock prices) if not for the measure of how well rich people are doing?
-Don’t cite working people’s pension funds; something like 80% of all stocks are owned by 1% or less of the population.

 Have you seen the graph of per-capita healthcare spending versus life expectancy?
 The U.S. is off in our own little world, away from all other nations, spending wild amounts and not getting life expectancy for it.
 What’s the difference here?
-A bunch of middlemen are getting high off the hog, skimming “profit” from schemes that shouldn’t have been legalized but were.
-I put “profit” in air quotes because that’s actually your money and mine.
-It’s being stolen from us.
-And remember, it’s not just our money: because our money is the measure of our personal freedom, and our political power.
+A bunch of middlemen are getting high off the hog, skimming profit from schemes that shouldn’t have been legalized but were.
+(By schemes I mean health insurance, which just gatekeeps healthcare, GPOs, and others.)
+It’s crucial to remember that these institutions’ profit is actually your money and mine.
+Compared to the lack of profit in the same systems elsewhere, it’s an easy leap to say that this money is being stolen from us.

 Brandon Smith has been an elected town official and the youngest winner of the only award for independent journalism.
 His writing has appeared in The Guardian, Al Jazeera, and In These Times.